You will need: goggles, swimsuit. Optional gear: swim cap, ear plugs/nose plugs if preferred, kick board

-Before you start: pump your tires up to the recommended PSI (listed on tire), make sure your brakes and gear are functioning, and that the bike is in good working order (a bike shop can help you if needed).
+Before you start: pump your tires to the recommended PSI (listed on tire), make sure your brakes and gear are functioning, and that the bike is in good working order (a bike shop can help you if needed).

 Try to find a flat road or course to bike on.

 Ride outside (or inside on trainer or gym bike if the weather is poor) for 45 minutes easy, comfortably and steady paced.
 You should feel comfortable the entire time with the ability to hold a conversation.
 If you're feeling good and strong, add in 4-5 30 second speed sprints throughout!
 Cool down with an easier effort for last 10 minutes.

 Then: run for 20 minutes, steady and easy paced.
 Take walk breaks if needed.